 Maintaining a Healthy Gut

 There are quite a few people out there who never even felt anxious or depressed until they experienced gut issues, furthering the idea that the intestine–brain connection is very real.
 IBS, for instance, can cause depressive-like symptoms in people, as can gluten intolerance.
 Performing a colon cleanse routinely and supplementing with probiotics can help you maintain a healthy gut.
-I recommend my Colon Cleanse Kit, which helps you cleanse your digestive tract of toxins while supporting your gut’s colonies of beneficial bacteria.
+I recommend my Colon Cleansing Program, which helps you cleanse your digestive tract of toxins while supporting your gut’s colonies of beneficial bacteria.

 So, will you try improving your gut health to better your mental well being?
 Tell us what you think in the comments below.